 12. Help them see beyond the label

-A child who defines himself as being stupid because he struggles academically benefits from parents who lovingly point out that there is more to a life than schoolwork.
-Help him see the strengths that they has in other areas of life such as making friends; success at leisure activities and the personal qualities that he or she displays such as loyalty, patience and persistence.
+A child who defines themself as being stupid because they struggle academically benefits from parents who lovingly point out that there is more to a life than school work.
+Help them see the strengths that they have in other areas of life such as making friends, success at leisure activities and the personal qualities that he or she displays such as loyalty, patience and persistence.
 Help children see past labels that they can place on themselves.

 13. Cue confidence not anxiety

-Recently I heard a parent say to her primary school-aged child prior to going on a class excursion, “You’re not going to be anxious are you?”
+Recently I heard a parent say to her primary school-aged daughter prior to going on a class excursion, “You’re not going to be anxious are you?”
 If the child wasn’t anxious already she was likely to be after her mother planted the idea in her head.
 Children generally take their cues about how they should see events from their parents so we need to be very careful about what we say to children particularly when they go into new or unfamiliar activities.
 Better to cue a child to be courageous with a statement such as “Now’s the time be brave.”
-Hmm!
-Now that’s a thought!

 15. Help your child rationalise, rather than exaggerate their worries